liuxhy/liuxhy.github.io/_portfolio/1-distributed-file-system.md

 central server, built in C++ on gRPC.

 **Consistency model.** Whole-file caching with single-writer semantics.
-Clients detect local changes with CRC32 diffing and resolve conflicts by comparing modification timestamps, so a stale client never overwrites a newer version on the server.
+Clients detect local changes with CRC32 checksums and resolve conflicts by comparing modification timestamps, so a stale client never overwrites a newer version on the server.

 **Synchronization.** The server holds per-file writer locks and propagates deletions through